-Parents may visit their students at any time outside of the residence halls and during the hours of visitation (for opposite gender).
+Parents may visit their students at any time outside of the residence halls and during the hours of visitation (for opposite gender), however, only parents of the same gender may stay overnight with the prior approval of roommate(s) and the notification provided to the resident advisor and/or housing staff.
+Guests of students must check in with the resident advisor; the maximum visit is limited to three days.
+No guests under 12 years of age are allowed.
 Parents will be expected to follow all policies of LaGrange College; residential students are responsible and held accountable for their parents and their actions.
-If parents engage in policy infractions, suspected of and/or pose a threat to the campus community, they may be required to leave the campus immediately; based on severity, this may include the involvement of local policy authorities.
-Parents must always be escorted by their daughter/son (currently assigned to campus housing) while in college housing.
+If parents engage in policy infractions, suspected of and/or pose a threat to the campus community, they may be required to leave college housing and the campus immediately; based on severity, may include the involvement of local policy authorities.
+Parents must be escorted by their daughter/son (currently assigned to campus housing) at all times while in college housing.